onsi/ginkgo/docs/index.md

 This generates an outline in a comma-separated-values (CSV) format.
 Column headers are on the first line, followed by Ginkgo containers, specs, and other identifiers, in the order they appear in the file:

-  Name,Text,Start,End,Spec,Focused,Pending
+  Name,Text,Start,End,Spec,Focused,Pending,Labels
-  Describe,Book,124,973,false,false,false
+  Describe,Book,124,973,false,false,false,""
-  BeforeEach,,217,507,false,false,false
+  BeforeEach,,217,507,false,false,false,""
-  Describe,Categorizing book length,513,970,false,false,false
+  Describe,Categorizing book length,513,970,false,false,false,""
-  Context,With more than 300 pages,567,753,false,false,false
+  Context,With more than 300 pages,567,753,false,false,false,""
-  It,should be a novel,624,742,true,false,false
+  It,should be a novel,624,742,true,false,false,""
-  Context,With fewer than 300 pages,763,963,false,false,false
+  Context,With fewer than 300 pages,763,963,false,false,false,""
-  It,should be a short story,821,952,true,false,false
+  It,should be a short story,821,952,true,false,false,""

 The columns are: